amsibert-fmms/Genealogy/Docs/FEATURES.md

 ---

+### 2. **Book & Family Cross-Reference System**
+- Each person or family can include a Book ID reference (e.g. JH12:1234), representing the   numbering system used in community genealogy books.
+- CrossReference model links people across multiple publications or editions.
+- Supports roles within family listings (e.g. child, wife, spouse, in-law).
+- Allows bidirectional references between family entries (e.g. JH12:1234 child ↔ JH12:6789 wife).
+- Enables direct search and lookup by book or family ID.
+- Fully integrated with the Proof Standard and Relationship Resolution systems.

+📖 *Because “see family #1234” deserves to mean something in your database.*

+---

 ### 2. **Proof & Evidence System**
 - Integration of the **GeneaX Proof Standard (GXPS)**.
 - Confidence ratings for each claim (`certain`, `probable`, `possible`, `speculative`).